aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-19-Under-Rated-Fighters.md

 the list of the top 10 overperformers from the dataset and calculate the actual UFC Over Performance stats for the fighters not covered in this post.

-In future posts, I may explore additional fighter-specific odds information such as:
-- Most Over Rated fighters
-- Least and Most Valued fighters (regardless of performance)